-In order to improve the objectivity and transparency of decisions on remuneration of directors, the Nomination and Compensation Committee comprising two independent outside directors and the president was established in December 2018 as an advisory organ to the Board of Directors, and the Committee has held three meetings.
+In order to improve the objectivity and transparency of decisions on remuneration of directors, the Nomination and Compensation Committee comprising two independent outside directors and the President was established in December 2018 as an advisory organ to the Board of Directors, and the Committee held five meetings in the current fiscal year (from the conclusion of the Ordinary General Meeting of Shareholders held in June 2019 until the Ordinary General Meeting of Shareholders held in June 2020).

 The Committee reports the results of deliberation on nomination of candidates for director and policy, etc. related to decisions on the method of calculation of officer remuneration to the Board of Directors, which makes decisions based on those reports.